OhiaJanny/Code-Quiz-Game/README.md

   * When the game ends, it displays your score and gives the user the ability to save their initials and their score

-I took some screnshot, see below
+I took some screnshot, see below.